Legislation on charities needs adjusting

 Legislation of the RF in connection with Improving the Legal Status of the

-State (Municipal) Institutions Federal Law No 83
+State (Municipal) Institutions Federal Law No 83.
+State owned institutions

 like hospices, children’s homes and refuges for parentless children are in fact